Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 2:14.
 The contact with matter produces feelings of heat and cold, of pleasure and pain.
 These feelings are transient: they come and go.
 Endure them with fortitude!

 2:15.
-He who is unmoved by them, … who remains sober and unfaltering in joy and in trouble — such one is able to attain Immortality.
+The one who is unmoved by them, … who remains sober and unfaltering in joy and in trouble — such one is able to attain Immortality.

 4:33.
 Superior to all outer sacrifices is the sacrifice of wisdom… All actions… become perfect when they are performed by the wise!